Christina Corpus

-During Corpus's administration, the Sheriff’s Office reported several operational gains.
-In early 2025, it announced that reported crime in 2024 had fallen by 9% from the previous year, and by mid-2025 the agency reported nearing full staffing for sworn deputies—addressing shortages previously described as “unsustainable.”

-Corpus’s tenure was also marked by internal dissent, including no-confidence votes from the Deputy Sheriffs’ Association; the Organization of Sheriff's Sergeants, and during the removal proceedings initiated under a 2025 county charter amendment.
-Her attorneys attributed the opposition to her reform efforts, including limits on double overtime and cultural changes within the department.
-They characterized the removal process as a reaction from a longstanding "good ol' boys club."
-Similar claims had been raised in a 2022 lawsuit by Deputy Carryn Barker, who alleged that the Sheriff’s Office operated as a "boys’ club" that tolerated harassment and the circulation of pornographic emails.
+Born in Daly City, California, Corpus joined the San Mateo County Sheriff's Office in 2002 and rose through the ranks to become captain of Millbrae.
+She challenged incumbent Carlos Bolanos, promising limited cooperation with federal immigration authorities and more transparency in the Sheriff's office.
+She won with 57% of the vote and became Sheriff in 2023.

+During Corpus's tenure, the Sheriff's Office investigated and made arrests for the 2023 Half Moon Bay shootings.

+In 2024, Corpus faced no-confidence votes and calls to resign from the deputy sheriffs' union and the San Mateo County Board of Supervisors over the conduct and relationship with her Chief of Staff, Victor Aenlle.
+The San Mateo County Board of Supervisors' report claimed that Corpus had a close personal relationship with Aenlle and violated the county's conflict of interest policies.
+Corpus denied all claims.
+The San Mateo County Board of Supervisors went to the ballot to seek the authority to remove Corpus from office.
+That measure passed with 84% support.
+After following the removal process, the San Mateo County Board of Supervisors removed Corpus from office on October 14, 2025.

-Early Life and Career
+Early life and career

-Corpus was born in Daly City, California, to immigrant parents from Nicaragua and Mexico, and was raised by a single mother.
+Corpus was born in Daly City, California in to immigrant parents from Nicaragua and Mexico.
+She was raised by a single mother.
 As a teenager, she survived an attempted carjacking and kidnapping outside Tanforan Mall, an event she later described as motivating her to enter law enforcement.

 She began her career in 1995 at the San Mateo County District Attorney’s Office, working as a receptionist and later as a caseworker in the Department of Child Support Services.

 In 2002, Corpus joined the San Mateo County Sheriff’s Office.
 At 5 ft 2 in (160 cm), she was one of two women selected from 150 applicants for correctional officer positions.
 Over the following two decades, she served in the women’s jail, on patrol in North Fair Oaks, and later as bureau commander and captain overseeing the Bayside Patrol Bureau, the Operations Division, and the K-9 unit.
 She also launched several community programs, including a Women in Law Enforcement Boot Camp, a youth running club, and a community feedback initiative on police performance.

 By 2021, Corpus was serving as captain in charge of Millbrae police services.
 That same year, she earned a master’s degree in law enforcement and public safety leadership from the University of San Diego.